-Of course, this brief sketch of the disjunctive proposal can be elaborated in various ways.
-We may want to say that a statue, for example, is constituted by the lump of clay, rather than identical with it (Baker 1997).
-There is also a lively dispute concerning which, among rival ontological proposals, best explains multiple artworks’ repeatability: the contenders include types of various kinds (Wolterstorff 1980; Levinson 1980; Currie 1989; Dodd 2007), sums (Caplan and Matheson 2004), and historical individuals (Rohrbaugh 2005).
-Putting local disputes such as these to one side, however, it is nonetheless fair to say that if there exists an ontological account that deserves the title “hegemonic,” then the disjunctive proposal is it.

-Having said this, there are philosophers of art who believe that developments within contemporary art undermine the disjunctive proposal.
+Having said this, there are philosophers of art who believe that developments within contemporary art undermine this disjunctive ontological proposal.
 It will be helpful to distinguish a robust from a modest way in which this line of argument can be prosecuted.
 The modest way of elaborating such anti-disjunctivism is ably exemplified by David Davies (2004).
 Davies argues, first, that the ontology of art is constrained by our critical practices (2004, 18-23) and, second, that properly explicating our appreciation of certain contemporary artworks enables us to see that all works of art are best assigned to just one of the disjuncts.
-According to Davies, artworks are just those ‘generative performances’ (i.e. action-tokens) that end with the creation of the artistic products that we naively regard as works of art (Davies 2004, 80).
+According to Davies, artworks are all physical events of a certain kind: specifically, they are those ‘generative performances’ (i.e. action-tokens) that end with the creation of the artistic products that we naively regard as works of art (Davies 2004, 80).
 By contrast, the more robust rejection of disjunctivism occasioned by the study of contemporary art has it that there are contemporary artworks whose ontological nature prevents them from being assigned to either disjunct.
-While the modest approach rejects disjunctivism by arguing that one of the proposed disjuncts is empty, the more robust approach would have us supplement disjunctivism with at least one new ontological category in which to house recalcitrant contemporary artworks.
+While the modest approach rejects disjunctivism by arguing that exactly one of the proposed disjuncts is empty, the more robust approach would have us supplement disjunctivism with at least one new ontological category in which to house recalcitrant contemporary artworks.
 In what follows, we shall examine two putative examples of this latter, more robust train of thought.

 First, consider works of conceptual art.
 Although conceptual works such as Duchamp’s Fountain, Joseph Kosuth’s Four Colors Four Words, and Rosemarie Trockel’s Cogito, ergo sum plausibly possess aesthetic properties, conceptual art is sometimes thought to be distinctive insofar as such works’ aesthetic properties seem to have no bearing on their artistic value (e.g., Binkley 1977).
 On such a view, appreciating conceptual artworks – that is, apprehending their artistic value – is, rather, a matter of grasping and appreciating the intellectual conceit they embody.
 Accordingly, the details of a conceptual work’s execution – the nature of the perceptual array it presents – matters not all, just as long as it expresses the conception the artist has in mind.
 Consider, for example, Duchamp’s LHOOQ.
 Duchamp made this work by taking cheap reproductions of the Mona Lisa, scribbling a goatee beard and moustache on them, and then adding the five letters at the bottom as a title.
 Clearly, appreciating this work does not require us to attend to the fine details of how such tinkered-with reproductions look; “for this reason it would be pointless to spend time attending to the piece as a connoisseur would savor a Rembrandt” (Binkley 1977, 266).
 All we need do to appreciate LHOOQ is recognise the Mona Lisa, note the scribbled additions, understand the intended pun that emerges once the letters are read aloud, and then start figuring out what Duchamp’s point was in making this artwork: specifically, what it was he wanted to get us to think about.